Holocaust remembrance organizations quit X – DW – 12/13/2024

 Holocaust remembrance organizations quit XDecember 13, 2024

-The coordinated departures are part of an initiative called "Not one more word," organized by the Association of Jewish Refugees (ARJ), a UK-based non-profit that provides social and welfare services to Holocaust refugees and survivors, as well as Holocaust education.
+The coordinated departures are part of an initiative called "Not One More Word," organized by the Association of Jewish Refugees (AJR), a UK-based nonprofit that provides social and welfare services to Holocaust refugees and survivors, as well as Holocaust education.

 In an initiative statement, the AJR lamented the changes that have taken place since Musk's takeover of the platform formerly known as Twitter in October 2022.